Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a hobbyist.

 A step-by-step guide to making your own mushroom liquid culture:

-- Carefully measure and mix the sugar you choose with water in the jar.
+- Carefully measure (using eco-friendly mearing cups of course!) and mix the sugar you choose with water in the jar.
 Warm water will help the sugar dissolve quickly, but it is optional.

 - Put the lid on the jar.